-There are two types of lenses prescribed for correcting or improving vision.
+There are 2 types of lenses prescribed for correcting or improving vision.
 These include:

-Eyeglasses (also called spectacles).
-Eyeglasses is the most common form of eyewear used to correct or improve many types of vision problems.
+Eyeglasses.
+Eyeglasses are the most common form of eyewear used to correct or improve many types of vision problems.
 They are a frame that holds two pieces of glass or plastic, which have been ground into lenses to correct refractive errors.
-Refractive errors can include nearsightedness or myopia (difficulty seeing far away), farsightedness or hyperopia (difficulty seeing close up), and astigmatism (blurring due to an irregularly shaped cornea).
-Eyeglasses perform this function by adding or subtracting focusing power to the eye's cornea and lens.
+Refractive errors can include trouble seeing far away (nearsightedness or myopia) and trouble seeing close up (farsightedness or hyperopia).
+They can also include blurring due to an irregularly shaped cornea (astigmatism).
+Eyeglasses work by adding or subtracting focusing power to the eye's cornea and lens.

 Contact lenses.
-Contact lenses are worn directly on the cornea of the eye.
-Like eyeglasses, contact lenses help to correct refractive errors.
-They perform this function by adding or subtracting focusing power to the eye's cornea and lens.
+Contact lenses are worn directly on the cornea.
+Like eyeglasses, contact lenses correct refractive errors.
+They do this by adding or subtracting focusing power to the eye's cornea and lens.

-In addition, the eyeglass prescription may also contain the following measurements:
+The eyeglass prescription may also have these measurements:

 Sphere.
 This number measurement reflects how much nearsightedness or farsightedness.

 Cylinder.
-This number measurement refers to the amount of astigmatism (an irregularly shaped cornea which causes blurring) in the eye.
+This number measurement shows the amount of astigmatism (an irregularly shaped cornea which causes blurring).

 Axis.
 This number measurement describes the direction of the astigmatism in degrees.